 The Company may be required to measure certain assets or liabilities at fair value from time to time.
-These periodic fair value measures typically result from the application of allowances for collateral-dependent assets under GAAP.
+These periodic fair value measures typically result from establishing allowances for collateral-dependent assets under GAAP.
 These items would constitute nonrecurring fair value measures under ASC 820.
 For collateral-dependent loans that are identified as impaired, the Company measures allowance for credit losses by comparing its estimation of the fair value of the underlying collateral, less costs to sell, to the carrying value of the respective loan.
 To estimate the fair value of the underlying collateral the Company may (i) use certain valuation techniques which, among others, may include a discounted cash flow method of valuation, or (ii) by obtaining a third-party independent assessment of value such as an appraisal or other opinion of value.
 These valuations require significant judgments, which include assumptions regarding capitalization rates, discount rates, leasing, creditworthiness of major tenants, occupancy rates, availability and cost of financing, exit plan, loan sponsorship, actions of other lenders, and other factors deemed relevant.

-During the three months ended March 31, 2022, the Company maintained its risk rating of "5" on one of its loans held-for-investment during the quarterly risk rating process.
-As of March 31, 2022, the loan had an aggregate outstanding principal balance of \$114.1 million, and an aggregate carrying value of \$99.5 million.
-The Company recorded a CECL reserve on the asset based on its estimation of the fair value of the loan's underlying property collateral, less costs to sell, as of March 31, 2022.
-This loan held-for-investment is therefore measured at fair value on a nonrecurring basis using significant unobservable inputs, and is classified as Level 3 assets in the fair value hierarchy.
-The significant unobservable inputs used to estimate the fair value of this loan held-for-investment include the exit capitalization rate and discount rate assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 6.50% to 7.00%, and from 9.00% to 9.50%, respectively.
+During the three months ended June 30, 2022, the Company maintained its risk rating of "5" on one, and assigned a risk rating of "5" to another, of its loans held-forinvestment during the quarterly risk rating process.
+As of June 30, 2022, the first loan had an aggregate outstanding principal balance of \$114.1 million and an aggregate carrying value of \$99.5 million, and the second loan had an aggregate outstanding principal balance of \$93.8 million and an aggregate carrying value of \$89.3 million.
+The Company recorded a CECL reserve on the second loan based on its estimation of the fair value of the loan's underlying property collateral, less costs to sell, as of June 30, 2022.
+These loans held-for-investment are therefore measured at fair value on a nonrecurring basis using significant unobservable inputs and are classified as Level 3 assets in the fair value hierarchy.
+The significant unobservable inputs used to estimate the fair value on the loan with an aggregate outstanding principal balance of \$114.1 million and an aggregate carrying value of \$99.5 million include the exit capitalization rate and discount rate assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 6.50% to 7.00%, and from 9.00% to 9.50%, respectively.
 Refer to Note 3 - Loans Held-for-Investment, Net of Allowance for Credit Losses for further detail.